Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| Distribution determines how revenue actually reaches customers.
-Strong channels physical, digital, or contractual add leverage and defensibility to valuation. |
+Distribution determines how revenue actually reaches customers.
+Strong channels physical, digital, or contractual add leverage and defensibility to valuation.
+If the company has a 25 year supply reputation with multiple national retailers, it takes one of the major business hurdles right off the table. |

 | Factor 16.
 Marketing |